4 Hypothesis testing

 Using confidence intervals in this way, we avoid the problem that statistically non-significant effects are not published.
 Not publishing non-significant results, either because of self-selection by the researcher or selection by journal editors and reviewers, offers a misleading view of research results.

 If results are not published, they cannot be used to design new research projects.
 For example, effect sizes that are not statistically significant are just as helpful to determine test power and sample size as statistically significant effect sizes.
 An independent variable without statistically significant effect may have a significant effect in a new research project and should not be discarded if the potential effect size is so substantial that it is practically relevant.
-Moreover, combining results from several research projects helps making more precise estimates of population values, which brings us to meta-analysis.
+Moreover, combining results from several research projects helps making more precise estimates of population values, as covered in Section 4.2.10 on meta-analysis.

 4.5.2 Bootstrapped confidence intervals